 The data protection and information security handbook details the procedures on how subject access requests must be handled.
 As standard, the Guild does not charge for access requests and will refuse manifestly unfounded or excessive requests.
 Any individual or department receiving a Subject Access Request must share this with the Data Protection Officer within 5 working days.
-The Data Protection Officer shall respond to the request within one month of initial receipt.
+The Data Protection Officer shall respond to the request immediately and aim to fulfil the request within one month of initial receipt.

 Lawful Data Processing

 Students’ Guild staff and volunteers process personal data for Summer Adventures.
-We are currently reviewing the processes behind the data collection, retention and sharing agreements and will have a policy in place prior to the next Summer Adventures event.
+We have a data sharing agreement in place with Westbank Community Health and Care.